Learn the science behind:

 Beef tallow is a natural, thus variable, product

-What’s more, even within a cow the types of fat aren’t the same everywhere either.
-Around the kidney, a cow contains a large amount of fat.
-This fat is notably hard and brittle.
+Keep in mind that these numbers are averages.
+Even within one animal, the composition of the fat can vary widely.
+For instance, the fat around the kidney is notably hard and brittle.
 It’s quite different from fat that you may find elsewhere in the cow.

-Beef tallow is great for frying
+Beef tallow is great for deep frying